Day One on the Camino Portugués

 We were unable to find the albergue, despite the google directions, so we proceeded to ask a local.
 We gave her the street and she was so willing to help, despite her inability to locate the place either!

 After wandering about town a bit, we grew frustrated, released our kind Portuguese guide and being so tired, we sat down on the curb, by a cafe, and tried to pool our resources.
 It was six o'clock in the evening, and something had to be done soon.
-I was preparing to sleep outdoors in a park bench!
+I was preparing to sleep outdoors on a park bench!

 I asked our Swiss friend to help me and please look in his German guide book.
 He dutifully tried to find information, then shook his head and handed me his book!
 As if I could read German!
 Both gentlemen were looking to me to solve the problem!